Cazoo is a car dealership that purchases and sells vehicles completely online. Cars are delivered directly to the customer’s desired location.

 Today, thousands of professional dealerships are registered on eBay’s vehicle classifieds platform.
 Its app also includes a section called My Garage.
 There, users can select, save, and ultimately purchase the parts that are associated with the car they own.

 Close to 7.5 million unique visitors access eBay Motors’ app and website every month.
-A total of 18,000 car listings (excluding parts) are active at any given time.
+Tens of thousands of vehicles are listed on the platform while it also is home to over 500 million parts and accessories.

 Headquarters: Abingdon, Oxfordshire Founder(s): unknown Year Founded: 2007